evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4132_smart_contract_permissions.md

 }
 ```

-The `auth` modifier is used on functions that should be restricted to specific roles and forbids access to them, if the calling account does not meet the permission requirements.
+The `auth` modifier is used on functions that should be restricted to specific roles and forbids access to them, if the calling identity does not meet the permission requirements.

 [![Smart Contract authority](/docs/4000_developers/4100_concepts/img/smart_contract_authority.png){:max-width="50%"}](/docs/4000_developers/4100_concepts/img/smart_contract_authority.png)